vcvedika/vcvedika/README.md

 <h1 align="center">Hi!
 I'm Vedika Chandra ✨</h1>

-- I am a Computer Science and Engineering Undergraduate at the IIT (BHU) Varanasi
+- I am a Computer Science and Engineering student from IIT (BHU) Varanasi

-- I have a huge inclination towards exploring and developing some cool stuffs
+- I have a huge inclination towards exploring and developing cool stuffs

 - You can reach me out at vcvedikachandra@gmail.com